See, it's quarantine time.

 Note: Sam Smith wrote this song about the person who broke his heart—and won 2 Grammys and peaked at #1 on the UK Singles Chart.

 You start to realize it’s over.
-To detoxify, you divert energy into some comforting exercises.
-You, like Sam Smith, make your heartbreaker your muse:
+You predict that your love life is done for.
+To detoxify, you divert energy into some comforting exercises, like cooking your meals for the week.
+You start chopping onions to become (temporarily) immune to crying for lost causes.
+You, like Sam Smith, make your heartbreaker your muse, and decide to:

 Stage 3: The relapse